anasalwekhyan/CarInformation/README.md

 Repo URL : https://github.com/anasalwekhyan/CarInformation.git

 Usage
-To use this project, you will need to run it from the command line or use visual studio.
+To use this project, you will need to run it from the command line or use visual studio 2022.
 Navigate to the root directory of the project and run the following command: dotnet run

+Test
+You can test the API to retrieve car models by using Postman or any browser.
+The URL for retrieving car models is Ex : http://localhost:5088/api/Vehicles/GetModels?modelYear=2022&make=honda